PINPAL/Spicetify-Snippets/README.md

 ![Discord Colors Preview](./README/Discord%20Color%20Scheme.png)

 # [Hide Now Playing View](./Hide%20Now%20Playing%20View.css)
 As the name suggests, this removes the new right sidebar that displays the currently playing track.
 This automatically opens everytime you start playing a new playlist/album and song.
-This simple hides that that sidebar and the button to open it.
+This simply hides that new sidebar and the button to open it.